Environmental and social impact considerations

 Advice on producing Environmental Impact Assessments is available from the Environmental Monitoring and Governance division of SPREP.

-The rest of this section should provide all the information needed for understanding the effects of pesticide use, so that a thorough ESIA / EIA can be conducted for a project.
+The rest of this section should provide all the information needed for understanding the effects of pesticide use, to refer to when conducting an ESIA / EIA for a project.

 Neurotoxins typically contain fipronil (eg: Xstinguish, Vanquish Pro, ATTRATHOR, AntOff), indoxacarb (e.g. Carbodox, Arilon, Advion, Provaunt), synthetic pyrethroids (eg: Delta Force, Permex Dust) or neonicotinoids (e.g. Safari, Maxforce Quantum, PROTHOR).
 Neurotoxins disrupt insect central nervous systems by blocking neuron receptors.
 The poisons are comparatively fast acting, with results visible within a few days.
 Because of this rapid action, doses should be low to ensure that workers collecting bait survive long enough to transfer the toxin to the queen, larvae and other workers in the nest.
 More detailed information is available here.